osmedina/oswaldo_web_page/content/authors/admin/_index.md

 APA - Applied Political Anthropologist

-Oswaldo is an Interdisciplinary researcher/practitioner.
-Currently a PhD candidate in Anthropology at the University of Florida (specialization: governance and public policy).
-He has a background that includes socioeconomic development & environment, sustainable development, and agricultural sciences.
+I am an Interdisciplinary researcher and former government official.
+My PhD research in Anthropology at the University of Florida draws on my experience in politics to explore environmental governance and policy in Latin America.
+My background is in socioeconomic development & environment, sustainable development, and agricultural sciences.